 Cost — are there other options that are less expensive?

 Need — why not use the scooter you already have that works just fine?

 Timing — do you need a bike now or for your birthday in six months?

-Video communication helps remove bottlenecks in the evaluation and purchasing process by shortening, personalizing, and making the sales process easier for sales organizations.
+Video selling software helps remove bottlenecks in the evaluation and purchasing process by shortening, personalizing, and making the sales process easier for sales organizations.

 3 ways for salespeople to get executive buy-in faster with video